How Keep Your Pet Safe During a Hurricane—And Make Sure You’re Prepared

 Stay informed

-The sooner you know about a potential storm, the better you can prepare yourself and your pet.
+The sooner you know about a potential storm, the better you can prepare yourself.
 Be aware of the dates of your location’s hurricane season.
 “Staying informed about hurricanes is crucial for pet owners,” Gillespie says.
 “I recommend relying on trusted local and national sources such as weather alerts and news apps for regular updates.”

 The VCA suggests downloading the FEMA app, which provides real-time weather alerts and safety resources.